 - What you are doing is working.

-Having strong documentation for why you make choices during issue management:
+Having strong documentation for why you make choices while conducting your risk management processes:

-- Makes it much harder for auditor to attack your conclusion;
+- Makes it much harder for an auditor to attack your conclusion;

 - Further demonstrates that you are meticulous in risk management activities.